 Candy canes are everywhere during the Christmas season.
-We decided to create a fine motor skills activity with a candy cane twist.
+We decided to create a candy cane beads fine motor skills activity.

-Bend the top of each pipe cleaner to make a candy cane shape.
+Bend the top of each pipe cleaner (that you can easily pick up at a craft store) to make a candy cane shape.
 You can cut some of the pipe cleaners to make different-sized candy canes or leave them all the same size.
 My kids enjoyed having “baby” candy canes because everything small to them is, “so cute.”
 The smaller candy canes also allowed the kids to compare sizes; they put lots of beads on the large candy canes and fewer beads on the smaller candy canes.

 Give children beads and invite them to string them on the pipe cleaners.
 You may want to fold one end of each candy cane over so the beads don’t fall off.
 We used wooden beads because they are a little larger than pony beads.
 You can use whatever you have on hand.
 Pony beads would be fun to use because they come in so many different colors.